acrmine/cmpm-121-f25-design3/PLAN.md

 - [x] allow tokens to be placed back down again when you click on an empty cell
 - [x] if token is placed on another token with equal value, combine them
 - [x] if a token is placed on an unequal token cell, put down your current token and pick up the cell token
+- [x] Add a victory message that activates when you hold a token of value 16

 ### Switching direction plan